sarthakagrawal927/PlayWordle/README.md

 For such situations one possible solution, once we have multiple final letters - we can try to eliminate the most common letters by using an entirely different word made with non selected characters.

+Has failed for similar situation, so solution is needed.
+Try to fix 2 starting words maybe ?
+Will it effect success probability ? will it increase/decrease the number of attempts ?

 Playing archives from [here](https://metzger.media/games/wordle-archive/)

 ### TC#2 - MOURN - 03/03